-The Honors College offers outstanding students a program of challenging courses and enriched educational experiences.
+The Honors Program offers outstanding students a program of challenging courses and enriched educational experiences.

 Benefits of membership in the Kent State Trumbull Honors Program: